drougge/wellpapp-pyclient/README.md

 of currentdir and finaly from currentdir.
 The last read version of an option takes effect.

-The following options should be specified:
+The following options need to be specified:

-	socket=path to (unix) socket of server
-	image_base=path where you want symlinks to imported images thumb_base=path where you want thumbnails of imported images thumb_sizes=list of max dimensions for thumbnails
+	server=path to (unix) socket of server (or "host port") image_base=path where you want symlinks to imported images thumb_base=path where you want thumbnails of imported images thumb_sizes=list of max dimensions for thumbnails

 Example:

-	socket=/wellpapp/socket
+	server=/wellpapp/socket
 	image_base=/wellpapp/images
 	thumb_base=/wellpapp/thumbs
 	thumb_sizes=128 200

-you can also user server + port instead of socket.

 There are more options, see the add command for some of them (and the source for the rest).